Autler-Townes effect in a superconducting three-level system

-We operate the phase qubit at a center frequency $f_{10} = 8.135$ GHz where there are no visible TLS defects over a 1 GHz bandwidth.
-At high microwave powers, we spectroscopically observe a two-photon absorption peak, $f_{20}/2 = 8.06$ GHz.
-In order to identify the transition frequency $f_{21}$, we simultaneously apply two weak microwave tones.
-We set the probe tone $f_{p}$ to resonantly pump the $f_{10}$ transition while we vary the coupling tone $f_c$.
-We obtain a peak in the spectrum when $f_c = f_{21} = 7.975$ GHz for different measure pulse calibrations as shown in Fig.~1(c).
-The full spectroscopic data (not shown) for $f_{10}$ and $f_{21}$ as a function of the dc flux bias can be fit well to theory in order to extract the qubit parameters $L_J$ and $C_J$, including any flux offsets.
+We operate the phase qubit at a center frequency $f_{10} = 8.135$ GHz (Fig.~1(c), black curve) where there are no visible TLS defects over a 1 GHz bandwidth.
+At high microwave powers, we observe a two-photon absorption peak, $f_{20}/2 = 8.06$ GHz.
+In order to identify the frequency $f_{21}$, we simultaneously apply two weak microwave tones.
+We set the probe tone $f_{p}$ to resonantly pump the $|0\rangle \rightarrow|1\rangle$ transition while we vary the coupling tone $f_c$.
+We obtain a peak in the spectrum when $f_c = f_{21} = 7.975$ GHz as shown in Fig.~1(c).
+The full spectroscopic data (not shown) as a function of the dc flux bias can be fit well to theory in order to extract the qubit parameters $L_J$ and $C_J$, including any flux offsets.

 We also perform time-domain measurements (Fig.~2) by first applying a $\pi$ pulse at $f_{10}$ in order to populate $|1\rangle$ followed immediately by a pulse resonant with $f_{21}$ of varying length.
 We obtain coherent Rabi oscillations of the second excited state $P_2$, where the population flops between $|2\rangle$ and $|1\rangle$.
 In Fig.~2(b), we show the Rabi frequency $\Omega_{21}$ of these oscillations for several different coupling drive amplitudes $\Omega_{c}$.
-A linear relationship between the Rabi frequency and drive amplitude survives up to about $\Omega_{21} \sim 70$ MHz, indicating that a three-level model is sufficient to describe the dynamics up to this drive \cite{Buisson,Wellstood}.
+According to the ideal three-level model, Eq.~(1), $\Omega_{21} = \Omega_{c}$.
+A linear relationship between the Rabi frequency and drive amplitude survives up to about $\Omega_{21}/(2\pi) \sim 70$ MHz, indicating that a three-level model is sufficient to describe the dynamics up to this drive \cite{Buisson,Wellstood}.